-When you configure Imperva SecureSphere to send log data to USM Appliance, you can use the Imperva-securesphere plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Imperva SecureSphere to send log data to USM Appliance, you can use the Imperva-securesphere plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Integrating Imperva SecureSphere